truzo/tomango-2018/site/content/thinks/PWA-for-lewes-bonfire-organising-pandemonium.md

 <iframe width="100%" height="935" src="//invis.io/P8OTP11YHV7" frameborder="0" allowfullscreen></iframe>

+If you're viewing this on mobile [click here to view the prototype](https://invis.io/4WOSQSY3Z5D#/327107403_Mobile).

 ## Research

 As a starting point I gathered as much information as I could about the event, travel options and useful advice from relevant sources.
 There isn’t much out there for this event, other than past events and historical news articles or